 - Pour over the coconut milk and add the lime leaves then cook for 10 minutes.

 - Add in the green beans and bamboo shoots and cook for 2 minutes.

-- Season with the extra fish sauce, lime juice and brown sugar.
+- Season with the fish sauce, lime juice and brown sugar to taste.

 - Remove the dried lime leaves before serving and sprinkle with coriander leaves.

 If you are using fresh kaffir lime leaves reduce the amount by half and tear them up before adding.
 There is no need to fish out the fresh leaves.